sjtuytc/UnboundedNeRFPytorch/README.md

 # [Weekly classified NeRF](docs/weekly_nerf.md)
 We track weekly NeRF papers and classify them.
 All previous published NeRF papers have been added to the list.
 We provide an [English version](docs/weekly_nerf.md) and a [Chinese version](docs/weekly_nerf_cn.md).
 We welcome [contributions and corrections](docs/contribute_weekly_nerf.md) via PR.

+We also provide an [excel version](docs/weekly_nerf_meta_data.xlsx) (the meta data) of all NeRF papers, you can add your own comments or make your own paper analysis tools based on the structured meta data.

 # [CVPR22Oral] Block-NeRF: Scalable Large Scene Neural View Synthesis
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)